javascript-tutorial/server/README.md

     position: "center" # (optional) "center" or "right" - to position the translated string
 ```

+As you can see, for each image file (such as `code-style.svg`), there go English phrases (such as `"No space"`).

+For each phrase, there's the translated `text` and the text `position` (not always needed, details will come soon).

+You can make a small file with only one image for the start.

-**Step 2.** Setup git upstream (if you haven't yet) and pull latest changes:
+**Step 2.** Setup git upstream (if you haven't yet) and pull latest changes from English version:

 ```bash
-cd /js/zh.javascript.info # in the tutorial folder git remote add upstream https://github.com/javascript-tutorial/en.javascript.info git fetch upstream master
+cd /js/zh.javascript.info # in the tutorial folder

+git remote add upstream https://github.com/javascript-tutorial/en.javascript.info

+git fetch upstream master
 ```

 **Step 3.** Run the translation task:

 ```bash
 cd /js/server # in the server folder

 # adjust NODE_LANG to your language

 NODE_LANG=zh npm run gulp -- engine:koa:tutorial:figuresTranslate
 ```

-This script checks out all SVG images from `upstream` and replaces the strings according to `images.yml`.
+This script checks out all SVG images from `upstream` (English version) and replaces the strings inside them according to `images.yml`.
+So they become translated.

-Now images in the tutorial folder are translated, but not committed yet.
+New SVGs are the tutorial folder now, but not committed yet.

+You may want to open and see them, e.g. in Chrome browser, just to ensure that the translation fits well.

+P.S.
+If an image appears untranslated on refresh, force the browser to "reload without cache" ([hotkeys](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Bypassing_cache)).

-**Step 4.** Then you'll need `git add/commit/push` the translated SVGs, as a part of the normal translation flow.
+**Step 4.** Then you'll need to `git add/commit/push` the translated SVGs, as a part of the normal translation flow.

-You may want to open the translated SVGs directly in the browser to take a look at them before committing.
-Just to make sure that the translation looks all right.
-If an image is untranslated on refresh, force the browser to "reload without cache" ([hotkeys](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Bypassing_cache)).

 > To translate a single image, use the `--image` parameter of the script: